a-tokyo/aim-and-shoot/README.md

 - s: move the target away from you
 - d: move the target to the right
 - w: move the target closer to you
-- f: fire weapon
 - 0: change weapon
 - 1: change trajectory of firing to the right
 - 2: change trajectory of firing to the left
+- space: fire weapon
+- r: replay throw
 - n: new game.
-- r: replay throw
-- ESC: exit game
+- esc: exit game